AdinhLux/KubernetesNotes/Kubernetes_SUMMARY.md

 - ~~Configuring cgroup driver~~ (Not necessary when using Docke~r, Kubaadm will detect it automatically)
 - ~~Initializing a control plane node~~ (only applicable if we're deployin an High Available cluster)

+&nbsp;

+### Provisionning cluster using Kubeadm (Using kubeadm to Create a Cluster)

+&nbsp;

-- Configuring POD Network (we will use a CIDR network different from nodes)
+We will configure POD Network (we will use a CIDR network different from nodes)

 > We must specify the Kubernetes API server's IP address as the `API server advertise address`, to listen on the static IP address we have on the master node which will make it accessible to the worker nodes or any other clients.